magicleap/developer-portal-docs/docs/guides/unreal/unreal-getting-started.md

 1. Launch the Magic Leap Hub.
 Click **Open** on the Package Manager tile.
 2. Click the **Native** tile.
 3. Download and install ML C SDK.
 4. Set the ML C SDK environment variable to the download location.

-You can do this through Windows Settings:
+You can use Windows Settings to add a persistent environment variable:

-    a.
-In the Windows Settings search field, search for "environment".
+1. In the Windows Settings search field, search for "environment".
-    b.
-Choose **Edit the system environment variables**.
+2. Choose **Edit the system environment variables**.
 In the System Properties dialog that appears, make sure the **Advanced** tab is selected.
-    c.
-Click **Environment Variables**.
+3. Click **Environment Variables**.
 <Image url= {require("/img/unreal-5/previewdocs/set-window-environment-variables.png")} >The Windows System Properties window with Environment Variables selected</Image>
-    d.
-In the Environment Variables dialog that appears, click **New** under this list of users variables.
+4. In the Environment Variables dialog that appears, click **New** under this list of users variables.
 <Image url= {require("/img/unreal-5/previewdocs/set-new-window-environment-variable.png")} >New User Variable window in Environment Variables setting</Image>
-    e.
-Create a user variable with the variable name `MLSDK` and the variable value `MLSDK=%USERPROFILE%\MagicLeap\mlsdk\MLSDK_VERSION>`.
+5. Create a user variable named `MLSDK` with value `%USERPROFILE%\MagicLeap\mlsdk\<MLSDK_VERSION>`.
-    f.
-Click **OK** to close each of the dialogs.
+6. Click **OK** to close each of the dialogs.

 ### Install  Android dependencies

 If you don’t already have OpenJDK-11 installed:

-1. Download the Windows binary of OpenJDK-11 from the [Java developer kit website](https://jdk.java.net/java-se-ri/11).
+1. Download the Windows binary of OpenJDK-11 from <https://jdk.java.net/java-se-ri/11>.
 2. Extract the zip file and move the `jdk-11` folder to your `%USERPROFILE%` directory.
 3. Set your `JAVA_HOME` environment variable to the path of the `jdk-11` folder.
 You can do this through Windows Settings.